AshKetchum92/PokemonApi/README.md

 * Clone the repository and go to the solution folder

-* Copile the docker image
+* Build the docker image

       docker build -f PokemonApi\Dockerfile -t pokemonapi .